-The figure of Software is protected under the copyright laws.
+Software is protected under the copyright laws.
 It is worth mentioning that they can be patentable as computer-implemented processes.

-61. How can patents and trademarks be revoked?
-TRADEMARKS I. INVALIDITY ACTION The grounds of invalidation established by the IP law are: 1.
+61. How can patents and TRADEMARKS trademarks be revoked?
+I. INVALIDITY ACTION The grounds of invalidation established by the IP law are: 1 .
 The trademark has been granted in contravention of the provisions of the IP Law.
-2. The trademark is identical or confusingly similar to another one that has been used in Mexico or abroad prior to the date of filing of the application, and it is applied to the same or similar products or services, provided that the party who asserts the greater right for prior use proves the have used the trademark continuously in Mexico or abroad prior to the mentioned filing date or declared use, then the applicable statute of limitations is three years as of the date the Trademark Gazette that published the disputed registra- tion was put into circulation; 3 .
-The registration was granted on the basis of false information mentions in the application.
-The applicable statute of limitations is five years as of the date the Trademark Gazette that published the disputed registration.
-Was put on circulation; 4 .
+2. The trademark is identical or confusingly similar to another one that has been used in Mexico or abroad prior to the date of filing the application, and it is applied to the same or similar products or services, provided that the party who asserts the greater right for prior use proves the they have used the trademark continuously in Mexico or abroad prior to the men- tioned filing date or declared use.
+The applicable statute of limitations is three years from the date that the Trademark Gazette which published the disputed registration, was put into circulation; 3.
+The registration was granted on the basis of false information in the application.
+The applicable statute of limitations is five years from the date that the Trademark Gazette which published the disputed registration, was put into circulation; 4.
 The existence of a senior registration for a trademark identical or similar to that covered by a junior registration, and the goods or services covered thereby are similar or identical in nature.
-The applicable statute of limitations is five years from the publication date of the Trademark Gazette detailing the disputed registration;

-5. Registration is obtained by the agent, representative, user or distributor without the authorization of the owner of the foreign trademark registration.
+The applicable statute of limita- tions is five years from the publication date of the Trademark Gazette detail- ing the disputed registration; 5.
+Registration is obtained by the agent, representative, user or distributor without the authorization of the owner of the foreign trademark registra- tion.
 No statute of limitations applies to this action; or

-6. A general cause of invalidity is available and it relies on the granting of registration against any provisions of the IP law or the law in force at the time registration was granted.
+6. A general cause of invalidity is available and it relies on the granting of registration against any provisions of the IP law or the law in force at the time when the registration was granted.
 This cause of cancellation has no statute of limitations.

-7. The title holder of the trademark registration does not prove the veracity of the date of first use declared in the application.
+7. Thetitle holder of the trademark registration does not prove the veracity of the date of first use declared in the application.